prashant-kikani/prashant-kikani.github.io/_posts/2016-6-25-into-the-unknown.markdown

 Fiziki doesn't know anything  about Black holes.
 Because there are no Astin type researchers on Hipaza planet.
 So, for him, going into the Black hole, is like going “Into the Unknown”.
 But he kept following Hikon, he kept following his Dream… and finally went into the Black hole.

 Now, Hikon, Fiziki and some Humans are in the Black hole.
-Hikon sees Time as a Dimension in the Black hole.
+Hikon sees Time as a Dimension in the Black hole, like a <a href="https://prashantkikani.com/blog/simulation" target="_blank">simulation</a> unfolding.
 He can feel Time as we feel other Dimensions.
 There are more dimensions too.
 Humans invented the “Morse Code”.
 In which only dash (-) and dot (.) is there.

 Hikon knows that the “Gravity” of the Black hole is so high that it bends the “Time.”
 So, via this Hikon can do anything with Time.
 But Hikon forgot that his enemy, Fiziki, also can do anything with time.